DardenDSC/club-resources/presentations/sql-for-data-science/README.md

 the Darden Data Science club to help you by emailing us at: DataScienceClub@darden.virginia.edu

 ### The Data
-The data is a sampling from the ficticious bicycle manufacturer [AdventureWorks](https://relational.fit.cvut.cz/dataset/AdventureWorks).
+The data is a sampling from a ficticious dataset provided by Microsoft of a bicycle manufacturer [AdventureWorks](https://relational.fit.cvut.cz/dataset/AdventureWorks).
 This sampling only contains 3 tables: `product`, `productcategory`, and `transactionhistory`.
-Further, `transactionhistory` is a sampling of 1,000 transactions in the first six months of 2017 due to constraints of how large the hosting database can be on Heroku's free tier.
+Further, `transactionhistory` is a sampling of 1,000 transactions from each of the first six months of 2017 due to constraints of how large the hosting database can be on Heroku's free tier.
 The attributes cover the data on bicycle parts/products and transactions.
 Below are the data definitions:

 **Table: product**

 Variable | Data Type
 ---|---------
 productid | integer (primary key)